 When hydraulic oils are changed, recheck the reservoir hydraulic oil level after brief system operation and add hydraulic oil as required.
-Working reservoir capacity (capacity to full mark) is 395.99 I (104.6 U.S. gal).
 Ensure the crane is level and in the travel mode of operation when the hydraulic system is being filled.
 The system must be filled with all cylinders retracted.
 Fill the reservoir to the full mark on the reservoir sight gauge.
 After the reservoir is filled, operate all circuits and recheck the reservoir sight gauge.
 Add hydraulic oil as required.